 Of course, you can always plug the system in as a backup, but with up to 975W of continuous power, the AC should have no trouble drawing enough energy, even on a cloudy day.

-Cooling alone accounted for 16% of utilities in 2021, and with rising temperatures, that is expected to get worse.
+Cooling alone accounted for 16% of energy consumption, and with rising temperatures, that is expected to get worse.
 Believe it or not, heating accounts for as much as 50% of global energy consumption, so reducing these costs can go a long way for your budget and the planet!

 For a realistic example, if you currently spend $1,000 or more to heat your home every year and another $500 to cool your home, then reducing these costs by 80% could mean the system pays for itself after only two years.
 Every year after that, you’ll continue to save money.